ImSwitch/ImSwitch/docs/use-cases.rst

 like the DAQ digital line for external triggering, readout speed, exposure time, field of view, etc.

 There are five lasers in this setup, we use acousto-optic modulators (AOM) connected to the DAQ to control some of them, and others need the vendor interface as well, in this case Cobolt.
-The specific manager is defined for each type, ``LantzLaserManager`` or ``NidaqAOLaserManager``, (see Hardware Control Configuration).
+The specific manager is defined for each type, ``LantzLaserManager`` or ``NidaqLaserManager``, (see Hardware Control Configuration).

-We use a X-Y-Z stage that we control through the DAQ as well, so the axes are defined as positioners using ``NidaqAOPositionerManager``.
+We use a X-Y-Z stage that we control through the DAQ as well, so the axes are defined as positioners using ``NidaqPositionerManager``.
 The analog lines and conversion factors are specified as well.
 The modules that will create the signals for the scan are ``BetaStageScanDesigner`` for the Stage, and ``BetaTTLCycleDesigner`` for the instrument synchronization.

 Other config parameters related to scanning, regions of interest (ROI) and a list of widgets to be loaded are added in this file.